gaissmai/bart/README.md

 ## ATTENTION: API change!!!

-API change, Walk() got a signatur change and renamded to All(), ready for range-over-func iterations.
+API change, Walk() got a signature change and renamed to All(), ready for range-over-func iterations.

 ## Overview